Business insurance for tradespeople: what cover do you actually need

 When do I legally need employers liability insurance?

 As soon as you employ anyone, including temporary workers or apprentices.
-The minimum cover required by law is £5m.
+The minimum cover required by law is £5 million.
 Failure to have it can result in fines of up to £2,500 per day.

 Does my home contents insurance cover my tools?